Centralizers in pseudo-finite groups: Involutions in pseudo-periodic groups

 As each $G_m$ is locally finite by Shunkov's result, there is a directed system of finite groups $\{G_{m,l}\}_{l\in I}$ whose union equals $G_m$.
 It follows from the finite case that $k$ many translates of $\phi_k(G_{m,l})$ covers $G_{m,l}$ for every $l$ and $m$.
 Thus, we trivially have that

 Now, suppose the subgroup $\FC(G)$ has index at least $k+1$ in $G$.
 Then we can find $k+1$ translates of $\phi_k(G)$ which are pairwise disjoint and therefore, this has to be true in almost all infinite groups $G_m$ by \L os' Theorem.
 Thus in each $G_m$ we can then find elements $x_0,\ldots,x_k$ witnessing that $\phi_k(G_m)$ has $k+1$ pairwise disjoint translates.
 Now, as $G$ is the union of the directed system of finite groups $\{G_{m,l}\}_{l\in I}$, there is $l\in I$ which contains the elements $x_0,\ldots,x_k$.
-This contradicts the above inequality and thus the index $[G:\FC(G)]$ is bounded by $k$, which only depends on $n$.
+This contradicts the above inequality and thus $[G:\FC(G)]$ is bounded by $k$, which only depends on $n$.

 Now, as $\FC(G)$ is given as the union of the subsets $\phi_m(G)$ and the group $G$ is $\aleph_0$-saturated, an easy compactness argument, together with a similar argument as before, yields the existence of a natural number $m_0$ such that $\phi_{m_0}(x)$ induces a characteristic subgroup in almost all periodic subgroups $G_m$ whose index and the size of its derived subgroup are both bounded by $m_0$, a contradiction.
-This finishes the proof.

 \begin{remark} By Theorem \ref{ThmMain1}, one easily gets the statements of Fact \ref{FactHarMei} and \ref{FactHar}.
 Namely, by taking $C_H(H')$ one obtains a characteristic definable nilpotent subgroup of class two whose index only depends on $n$, yielding the definable version of Fact \ref{FactHarMei}.
 Furthermore, similar arguments as in Lemma \ref{LemNil2}, together with Corollary \ref{CorDefCom}, gives the definable version of Fact \ref{FactHar}. \end{remark}